VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Security/authentication/issuing-and-using-access-token.md

 The issued access token life time is controlled by the `Authorization:AccessTokenLifeTime` setting, the default value being one hour.<!---Add link to settings-->

-## Client Credentials Flow (Recommended for Machine-to-Machine Communication)
+## Client credentials flow (recommended for machine-to-machine communication)

 Virto Commerce platform authenticates and authorizes the app rather than a user.
 For this scenario, typical authentication schemes, such as username/password or social media credentials do not make sense.